kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 > **NOTE**: The `userActivity` property on the view controller is inherited from `UIResponder`.
 It's one of those things Apple added with iOS 8 to enable Handoff.

-The last step ensures that when a search result is selected, you'll have the information necessary is to override `updateUserActivityState()`.
+The last step is to override updateUserActivityState().
+This ensures that when a search result is selected you'll have the information necessary.

 Add the following method after `viewDidLoad()`: